JoseACortes/USDASummer2025/reasearchDiary/2_FirstStepDown.md

 ok, I just want to include the 50% barrier, the source cone and have a video cycle through the maps

+Ive got all the presentations rendered, i just need the last two spectrums, and to put my the output data into excel sheets so they can read it.

+Ive got it all running, i just need to update the excel sheet in the morning, and i can have all the emails in queve

+presentation went great, i have a couple of prespectrives.
+I need to download the video.

+Galina wants a 90% - 95% - 99% barrier, she also wants the detector and source included, so I will do that.